paulbradish/awesome-digital-marketing/README.md

 ## Press Releases
 - [Cision PRWeb](https://service.prweb.com/) - Reach the right audiences and gain more media visibility with Cision PR Newswire, the industry's largest, most trusted press release distribution network.
 - [Newswire](https://www.newswire.com/) - Delivers press release distribution and press release campaigns by leveraging earned media outreach, SEO traffic and email marketing through campaign automation to help businesses land impactful media coverage, drive website traffic, generate leads and grow brand awareness.
-### Publishing Platforms (Free / Subscription)
-__Publishing Platforms__ are nice because they can offer a readily available community of avid readers, server stability, and customer support.
-I tend to prefer them over a hosted solution in most situations because I know that whatever I post *will* be found.
-- [Medium](https://medium.com/) - An open platform where readers find dynamic thinking, and where expert and undiscovered voices can share their writing on any topic.
-- [Substack](https://substack.com/) - Start a publication that combines a personal website, blog, and email newsletter or podcast.
-It's fairly minimal in nature, so you don't have to be tech savvy.
-### Publishing Platforms (Hosted)
-- [Wordpress](https://wordpress.org/) - Create a place for your business, your interests, or anything else—with the open source platform that powers the web.
-   - [Plugins](https://wordpress.org/plugins/) - Extend your Wordpress experience with thousands of plugins at your fingertips.
-      - [WooCommerce](https://woocommerce.com/) - The defacto ecommerce solution of choice for Wordpress.
-         - [WooCommerce Shortcodes: A Comprehensive Guide](https://www.cloudways.com/blog/woocommerce-shortcodes/) - Learn how to use WooCommerce shortcodes to customize your WooCommerce store. _Super helpful_.
-      - [Yoast](https://yoast.com/wordpress/plugins/seo/) - Yoast helps you with your website's search engine optimization, with our internationally loved software and our online SEO courses.
-    - [Themes](https://wordpress.org/themes/) - Find the perfect theme for your WordPress website.
-Choose from thousands of stunning designs with a wide variety of features and customization options.
-       - [Divi](https://www.elegantthemes.com/gallery/divi/) - Not just another Wordpress theme.
-This is a complete design framework that allows you to design and customize every part of your website from the ground up.
-If only It was the default WP install...
-          - [Divi Marketplace](https://www.elegantthemes.com/marketplace/) - Divi child themes, extensions and layouts for sale by the community.
-          - [Elegant Themes Blog](https://www.elegantthemes.com/blog/) - A great resource for Divi guides, hacks, and tutorials.
-       - [Elementor](https://elementor.com/features/wordpress/) - Elementor is the platform web creators choose to build professional WordPress websites, grow their skills, and build their business.

 ## Stock Media
 - [Creative Market](https://creativemarket.com/) - Accelerate your projects with millions of ready-to-use products.
    - [4 Free Weekly Assets](https://creativemarket.com/free-goods) - CM rarely disapoints on their freebies.
 I find myself usually downloading these the morning they drop.